Living with the limitations of fibromyalgia is not an easy thing to do. It’s one of the hardest lessons I’ve ever learned in my life.

 As soon as I got away from the smell of gas, my throat stopped swelling.
 My lips and tongue stayed numb and swollen for the rest of the night and the headache turned into a migraine that lasted three days.

 For me, going wedding dress shopping with my sister is worth it.
 Playing on the floor with my 3-year-old niece is worth it.
 Spending the day with a cherished friend like Jenna Robinette is worth it.
-(I’m mentioning Jenna specifically because she could probably use a hug right now and because she never fails to take anything that I have in my hands when I’m out with her.)
+(I’m mentioning Jenna specifically because she always understands what I am going through.
+She makes a point of asking about everything, and because she never fails to take anything that I have in my hands when I’m out with her.)

 That is why I plan in advance and choose whether or not to participate.
 My level of participation is determined by how much I want to do it, despite the consequences.